joseguambo1994/Awesome-CS-Books/SoftwareEngineering/Product/UI/2014-Steve-Don’t Make Me Think.md

 - Instructions must die: Your objective should always be to eliminate instructions entirely by making everything self-explanatory, or as close to it as possible.

-# Street signs and Breadcrumbs
+# Chapter 6.
+Street signs and Breadcrumbs

 ## Web Navigation 101